 Dry mouth can be caused by a medical condition called Sjögren’s syndrome.
 Sjögren’s is an autoimmune disorder in which white blood cells called lymphocytes attack the body’s tear and salivary glands.
 This leads to dry eyes and dry mouth, the most common symptoms of Sjögren’s syndrome.

 Smoking Can Make It Worse

 There are plenty of reasons to quit smoking, and having a dry mouth is one of them.
-Smoking does not cause dry mouth.
-But smoking cigarettes, cigars, and pipes or using other tobacco products, even smokeless ones, can aggravate dry mouth.
-Alcohol and caffeine are also drying.
+Smoking does not cause dry mouth, but smoking cigarettes, cigars, and pipes or using other tobacco products, even smokeless ones, can aggravate dry mouth.
+Alcohol and caffeine are also very drying.

 A Doctor Can Treat Dry Mouth

 Talk to your doctor or dentist if you’re suffering from the symptoms of dry mouth.
 If you’re not currently taking medications that may be causing the problem, your symptoms might point to an underlying and undiagnosed medical condition like Sjögren’s syndrome or diabetes.